dcm4che/dcm4chee-arc-hl7cs/source/adt/outbound.rst

 ^^^^^^^^^^^^^
 This message is sent when a new patient is created in the archive by using archive UI and RESTful service.
-Patient IDs and other Patient Information for the new Patient record are sent in the PID segment of the outgoing ADT message mapped from corresponding DICOM attributes as defined in :numref:`dicom_in_pid_adt`.
+Patient IDs and other Patient Information for the new Patient record are sent in the PID segment of the outgoing ADT message mapped from corresponding DICOM attributes as defined in :ref:`dicom_in_pid_adt`.

 .. _adt_in_a28_segments: